tarinkk/cuda_test/Note on CUDA programming.md

 2. **Parallel Reduction:**

-    we will compare several reduction algorithms below.
+    we will compare several reduction strategies below.

     - Baseline (Binary-tree type)
     - No divergence branch
+    - No bank conflict

 3. **Output**: